-2015 Budget
+2016 Budget

-The Port of Tacoma has developed an overall operating budget with projected revenue of \$135.4 million, an increase of 2.6 percent over the estimated 2014 operating revenue results.
-The increase in revenue is driven primarily by increased intermodal lift volumes, contractual increases and minimum payments from our container terminal customers, and from new leases from property acquisitions made over the past several years.
-Operating income is budgeted to be \$27.7 million, resulting in operating margin of 20.5 percent.
-The Port's net income is projected to be \$22.5 million.
+The Port of Tacoma has developed an overall operating budget with projected revenue of \$71.1 million.
+Operating income is budgeted to be \$24.2 million, resulting in operating margin of 34.2 percent.
+The Port's net income is projected to be \$21.9 million.

-The Port's financial performance reflects the investments it is making to successfully complete our commitments to our customers while meeting the Port's financial goals.
-The operating and capital budgets are based on the cargo forecast in Section III.
+The Port's financial performance reflects the investments the NWSA and the Port are making to successfully complete commitments to customers while meeting the Port's financial goals.
+The operating and capital budgets are based on the cargo forecast in Section III for the Port of Tacoma, and Section III of the Addendum for NWSA.